rotten77/chromtag/README.md

 Chromtag
 ========

-With ChromTag, you can quickly find the bookmark you need.
+With Chromtag, you can quickly find the bookmark you need.

 You can just add a #hashtag to your bookmark title or edit it directly in the extension.

-You don't have to worry about your data loss or privacy because ChromTag uses the browser's native bookmarks.
+You don't have to worry about your data loss or privacy because Chromtag uses the browser's native bookmarks.

 ----